BrittonChambersElias/ProductionRecap/README.md

 # ProductionRecap
-Ability to pull data to create an end of the day production recap
+Ability to pull data to create the output representations.
+Outputs include 'in command prompt': Total and Average, QC Count, QC Percantage, and a Chart Recap.
+Final output will create a `UPHperLine.csv` file in the working directory.
+This file contains a count of units kitted per hour per line.
 ## Requirements
 Install the module with pip:
 ```